 01 Dec What Grants Are Available to Home Health Agencies?

 Funding a business out of your own pocket can be taxing, literally and figuratively.
 Even more so since the pandemic hit, as a home healthcare provider your business was probably affected by the onset of COVID-19.
 Many homecare businesses are going through issues with short staffing, high demand, and increased cost of operating.
 Most agencies could probably use some relief right about now, and the good news is that you may be able to qualify for grants that could help fund your homecare business’ needs.
 Now is the perfect time to learn about how you can qualify for those grants.
-In this blog, we’ll highlight some of the most popular grants open to homecare and healthcare businesses, as well as review best practices by which agencies can search for and develop a process for applying for grants successfully.
+From funding for starting a new agency, to paying for operational workflow necessities like Home health or Private Duty Homecare Software, in this blog, we’ll highlight some of the most popular grants open to homecare and healthcare businesses, as well as review best practices by which agencies can search for and develop a process for applying for grants successfully.

 1. Rural Health Network Development Planning Program: